Make a Profit The Art of Upcycling

 Expenses will be a deduction from what you earned.
 Your overall profit is going to be

-your income from the projects less your expenses.
+your income from the projects less of your expenses.
 The types of expenses that you can

 Materials you purchase